 CHTA president predicts rapid return of Caribbean tourism

-SAN JUAN, Puerto Rico — Caribbean Hotel and Tourism Association (CHTA) President Pablo Torres is predicting that the Caribbean will see a return of tourism “faster than many parts of the world” thanks to the protocols and partnerships implemented throughout the region to help lessen the effects of the novel coronavirus pandemic.
+SAN JUAN, Puerto Rico — President of the Caribbean Hotel and Tourism Association (CHTA), Pablo Torres, has predicted the Caribbean will see a return of tourism to the region, “faster than many parts of the world”, thanks to the protocols and partnerships implemented throughout the region to help lessen the effects of the COVID-19 pandemic.

-“Tourism is our key to recovery, to restoring the livelihood of thousands of employees in our industry, to reopening our doors, and welcoming our guests,” a CHTA news release quoted Torres.
+Averring 2021 would be a year of recovery, Torres declared, adding that, “Tourism is our key to recovery, to restoring the livelihood of thousands of employees in our industry, to reopening our doors, and welcoming our guests.”

-He argued that, in addition to replenishing tax revenues to cash-strapped governments, a tourism revival would refresh and renew “the minds, bodies and spirits of millions of travellers who will discover that the Caribbean is the best place on earth to recover from the ravage of this pandemic”.
+In addition to replenishing tax revenues to cash-strapped governments, Torres noted that a tourism revival would refresh and renew “the minds, bodies and spirits of millions of travellers who will discover that the Caribbean is the best place on earth to recover from the ravage of this pandemic”.

+Describing COVID-19 as an unprecedented challenge, he applauded the Caribbean's rapid response to the pandemic, which helped to contain the spread of the virus more effectively than many other parts of the world.

 “You have led by example, providing exemplary services while adhering to essential health safety protocols.
 We are all in debt to your service,” he said.

-The hospitality industry veteran lauded CHTA's “key partners in health”, including national hotel and tourism associations, the Caribbean Public Health Agency, Caribbean Tourism Organization, the United Nations World Tourism Organization, and the World Travel and Tourism Council.

-“Through collaboration and sharing insights and expertise we all help one another,” he said.
+The hospitality industry veteran lauded CHTA's “key partners in health”, including National Hotel and Tourism Associations, the Caribbean Public Health Agency, the Caribbean Tourism Organization, the UN World Tourism Organization, and the World Travel and Tourism Council noting that “through collaboration and sharing insights and expertise we all help one another”.

-Torres noted that the Caribbean hospitality sector has gone to great lengths to protect and ensure the health and safety of both residents and visitors by implementing COVID-19 testing requirements, stringent cleaning and sanitisation protocols at accommodations, social distancing and face mask policies, and rules limiting capacity at restaurants and other gathering places.
+From territory- and country-specific COVID-19 testing requirements and stringent cleaning and sanitisation protocols in place at accommodations providers to social distancing and face mask policies and rules limiting capacity at restaurants and other gathering places, Torres noted that the Caribbean hospitality sector has gone to great lengths to protect and ensure the health and safety of both residents and visitors.

-Pointing out that the Caribbean and its tourism sector have weathered many crises over the years and have always rebounded, Torres described 2020 as a year when CHTA members were challenged to do more with less, including significant revenue shortfalls.
+Recalling that the Caribbean and its tourism sector has weathered many crises over the years and has always rebounded, Torres described 2020 as a year when CHTA members were challenged to do more with less, including significant revenue shortfalls.

-The association comprises approximately 1,000 hotel and allied members, and 33 national hotel associations.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login